originalsk01/sanity_ecommerce/sanity_ecommerce/README.md

+# Setup

+After Pulling the repo, run the command `npm install --legacy-peer-deps` to get the exact dependencies used in this project

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.